Pump Problems Pump Problems — Can You Run Pool Pump With Cover On? Safety & Efficiency

 Pool pump operation with cover installed - safety protocols?

-I need to establish proper protocols for running my circulation system while the pool cover is deployed.
+Between my morning coffee run and checking the backyard, I spotted my pool pump still humming away with yesterday's cover locked on tight.
 My primary concerns are maintaining adequate ventilation around the pump housing and ensuring optimal energy efficiency during covered operation periods.

 Are there specific operational guidelines I should follow for different cover types (solar, safety, winter covers)?
 I want to verify that continuous pump operation won't create any mechanical stress or ventilation issues that could compromise system performance or safety parameters.